bigabdoul/BlazorFormManager/WALK-THROUGH.md

 Wow!
 That's a lot of code at once.
 Let's explain the essential parts.

 We start by securing our controller by adding the `[Authorize]` attribute, which makes it accessible to only authenticated users.
+It's currently commented out to allow testing.

-The `[Route("api/[controller]")]` attribute specifies the URL pattern of the API endpoint.
+The `[Route("api/[controller]")]` attribute defines the URL pattern of the API endpoint.
 In other words, to reach this controller, client applications must make API calls beginning with `api/account`.
 The text casing isn't important: it can be `api/Account` or `API/ACCOUNT`, it makes no difference.

 It's important to note that we can change this URL pattern for our API endpoints.
 It doesn't have to be necessarily `api/[controller]`.
 To find out more about routing in